newlifeoutlook

 Soy

 Phytoestrogens found in soy products are promising alternatives to estrogen.
 You can find these in flaxseed oil as well.
-A one 8-ounce glass of soy milk a day may ease the symptoms of hot flashes and may help protect the heart.
+An 8-ounce glass of soy milk a day may ease the symptoms of hot flashes and may help protect the heart.
 The extra calcium in soy milk is good for bones as well.
 Products like tofu and tempeh are great sources of phytoestrogens.

 Black Cohosh